NORTHWEST TERRITORIES

 (1861 - 1862),

-A Hudson's Bay Co. post located at the great bend of the Anderson River, roughly 150 air miles north of Fort Good Hope.
+A Hudson's Bay Co. post located at the great bend of the Anderson River, about 100 miles from its mouth, roughly 150 air miles north of Fort Good Hope.

 A RCMP post located near Cape Bathurst.